 North Beds CAMRA

 CAMRA awards are given only to the best pubs and clubs, and to the hard-working people who run them.
-This year North Beds Branch is making six awards for excellence to five pubs and a local club.
-Branch chairman Roger Stokes commented: "I am delighted that we can again honour a number of pubs and a club, including a Young Members pub award for the first time.
+This year North Beds Branch is making five awards for excellence to three pubs and a local club.
+Branch chairman Roger Stokes commented: "I am delighted that we can again honour a number of pubs and a club.
 They are all different, but each seeks to serve, and is part of, its local community.
 Together they demonstrate the variety of the best real ale and cider outlets and I look forward to visiting them again to present their awards."

-Framed certificates will be presented to all six award winners.
+Framed certificates will be presented to the award winners.
 You can find more information about them all in CAMRA’s WhatPub online pub database.